- Books, Literature, and Writing»

 A Theme of Failed Sites

-Could this be another that will fail as so many others have?
+Could InfoBarrel be another site that will faill, as so many others have?
 Just look at the problems so many authors had experienced with these other writer’s sites:

 Bubblews turned out to be run by crooks with a warning on the BBB’s website.
 It became obvious when they took away the ability to see how much traffic we were getting.